alex-yassa/java-ui-app-template/docs/compilation-guide.md

 Note: Requires `fakeroot` for .deb creation on Linux.

-### Package for Windows (.msi)
+### Package for Windows (.exe and .msi)

-On Windows, run:
+Run the following to create a Windows app-image and MSI installer:

 ```bash
 mvn clean package -Pwindows-package
 ```

-This creates a Windows .msi installer.
+This uses `jlink` to create a runtime image and `jpackage` to build the portable app-image (containing `MyApp.exe`) and MSI installer.

+The app-image is located in `target/MyApp/`, and the MSI installer in `target/`.

+You can run the `.exe` directly on Windows without installing Java.

 Note: Cross-packaging may require the appropriate jpackage tool for the target platform.